Paul was invited to give the Father’s Day message for 2020 at Cedarview Alliance Church in Ottawa. Here is his message.

 Paul, along with Gordon Petawabano and Mary-Jane Petwabano, was the speaker at the 10th annual Ottawa Civic Prayer Breakfast on October 25, 2019.
 Here is a video of the message.

-Here’s a short video of the teen camp in Missitissini in July 2019
+Here’s a short video of the teen camp in Mistissini in July 2019.

 Each summer, Paul and a number of volunteers and youth travel to different Cree nations in Northern Quebec where they run sports camps for the children in the area.
 These camps increase throughout the weeks they run, and they become more popular every year.